New York City, 2016

-Adam Stubbs uses photography as a tool to probe the depths of reality.
-This ongoing series, called Found Finished, is no exception to this rule.
-The first iteration of this series is shown here and was shot in the streets of New York City.
-It features large abstract images of overlooked, inconspicuous formations, unknowingly created by the activities of people in public spaces.
+Adam Stubbs uses photography as a means of exploring and appreciating aspects of the world that many people overlook.
+The Found Finished series features large abstract photographs of formations, unknowingly created by the activities of people in public spaces.
 These formations are made up of very subtle physical impressions: collections of scrapes, gashes, rips, cracks, patina-like washes of liquids, and enigmatic scrawling marks.
-When composed in the right light, and drastically enlarged, the formations take on the qualities of finished works of art.
-Because the series examines and highlights often overlooked details in our everyday spaces, the viewer has the opportunity to appreciate minute details they are normally not aware of.
+When composed and enlarged, the formations take on the qualities of finished works of art.
+Because the series highlights the often overlooked details in common spaces, the viewer has the opportunity to appreciate aspects common environment they are normally not aware of.